vanHeemstraSystems/devops-headstart/100/README.md

 I have seen teams babysitting pipeline jobs for the infra/app build and release process.
 In the world of DevOps Engineers, the design or the automated CI/CD pipeline designed/developed by the team should also deliver small updates or releases without much manual intervention.
 It happens only if there is a cultural shift in the way teams work.

-For example, What I can say from my experience as a DevOps Engineer is, sitting with different teams and having an open conversation on pain points will solve many problems than plainly following a team-wise rule-book.
+For example, what I can say from my experience as a DevOps Engineer is, sitting with different teams and having an open conversation on pain points will solve many problems than plainly following a team-wise rule-book.
 (And trust me, it is not easy as it sounds 🙂 )

 Another goal of DevOps engineers is to automate repeated tasks and spend more time on engineering and innovation.